quixio/quix-docs/docs/cli/cli-quickstart.md

 Select `Demo Data Source` from the interactive list, and when prompted, assign it a name of `demo-data-source`.

 This creates a demo data source for you.
-You can explore the files created locally with `ls` - a directory has been created for this application, along with all the necessary files.
+A directory has been created for this application, along with all the necessary files.
+You can explore the files created with `ls`.

 ## Step 8: Create a transform application